 Every society family has skeletons in its closets, but only the Cannings have a fresh corpse.
 Kent Murdock finds the dead man while taking pictures at the wedding of Patricia Canning and Roger Armington, scions of Boston’s most prominent—and camera-shy—families.
 Patricia and Murdock have been friends for years, and she invited him to photograph the wedding against her parents’ wishes.
 For the killer, Murdock’s appearance is very bad luck indeed.
 The dead man turns out to be Patricia’s ex-husband, whom she spent three days married to before the family pressured him into an annulment.
 He traveled to Boston in search of blackmail and found death instead.
 Whichever Canning killed him had hoped to sweep the murder under the rug.
 But Kent Murdock’s camera has a way of finding the truth, no matter how ugly it may be.

-This cover of The Crimson Clue was painted by James Meese, about whom I have author and rare-book expert Henry Gamadge.
+Our second illustration today—above, right—comes from the 1947 Bantam Books paperback reissue of Deadly Nightshade (1940), by Elizabeth Daly.
+It was Daly’s second novel, following Unexpected Night (1940), both books starring wealthy New York author and rare-book expert Henry Gamadge.
 As the Golden Age of Detection Web site explains, Daly (1878-1967) “works in the footsteps of Jane Austen, offering an extraordinarily clear picture of society in her time through the interactions of a few characters.
 In that tradition, if you knew a person’s family history, general type, and a few personal quirks, you could be said to know everything worth knowing about that person.
 Today the emphasis is on baring the darkest depths of psycho- and socio-pathology; contemporary readers raised on this style may find Ms. Daly both elitist and somewhat facile.
 But fans of classic movies and whodunits know that a focus on polished surfaces brings with it the possibility of hidden secrets and things unsaid; for those who disdain the obvious confessional style of today, the Gamadge books have much to recommend them.”
 This author would eventually pen 16 Gamadge novels.

 Felony & Mayhem, the New York City publisher that reprinted Deadly Nightshade in 2013, provides the following synopsis of her yarn: